What is the Best Kei Truck to Export from Japan? (Part 4)

 Article-4-PHOTO-7.-Overhead-bins-in-DA64W-Suzuki-Every-from-Japan

 The Every is just much more modern.
 And it’s just a bit bigger, too.
-After October of 1998 all kei vehicles got bigger (see our spec chart here).
+After October of 1998 all kei vehicles got bigger.

 It’s built solid and there’s good power from the turbo-charged engine so that climbing up Mount Fuji to get up to where we live here is no strain for the Suzuki Every.
 My friend takes her mini van on the highway, too, and tells me that she never lacks power for whatever maneuver is needed.